amyzhao11/miscellaneous/readmeProject.md

 * using strided convolutions in the discriminator and fractional-strided convolutions in the generator
 * using batchnorm in both the generator and discriminator
 * remove fully connected hidden layers
-* scaling training images from [-1,1]
+* scaling training image pixel values from -1 to 1
 * in LeakyReLU, the slope of the leak was set to 0.2
-* using an Adam optimiser with learning rate of 0.0002 (I used 0.0002 for the generator and 0.0001 for the discriminator)
+* using an Adam optimiser with learning rate of 0.0002 for both generator and discriminator (I used 0.0002 for the generator and 0.0001 for the discriminator)
 * no pooling layers

 I also did not follow several specifications as I found they either did not work or produced lower quality results: